TacticalMetaphysics/LiSE/manual.rst

 =====================

-The only LiSE class that you should ever instantiate yourself is :class:`LiSE.Engine`.
-All the other simulation objects should be created and accessed through it. :class:`LiSE.Engine` is instantiated with two arguments, which are file names of SQLite databases that will be created if needed; the first will hold the state of the simulation, including history, while the second will hold rules, including copies
+The only LiSE class that you should ever instantiate yourself is Engine.
+All the other simulation objects should be created and accessed through it.
+Engine is instantiated with two arguments, which are file names of SQLite databases that will be created if needed; the first will hold the state of the simulation, including history, while the second will hold rules, including copies